-91. No left turn and no right turn signs
+91-No left turn and no right turn signs

-(1) If there is a no left turn sign at an intersection, a driver must not turn left at the intersection.

-(2) If there is a no right turn sign at an intersection, a driver must not turn right or make a U-turn at the intersection.
+- (1) If there is a no left turn sign at an intersection, or another place on a road, a driver must not turn left at the intersection or place. - Offence provision. - (2) If there is a no right turn sign at an intersection, or another place on a road, a driver must not turn right or make a U-turn at the intersection or place. - Offence provision. - (3) However, a driver may make a U-turn at the intersection or place if there is a U-turn permitted sign at the intersection or place.